Ariel Bruce: Long Lost Family

-From 2011 until the present day, she has been working as the lead search and social work consultant on the ITV documentary series Long Lost Family.
-As the head consultant, Bruce has undertaken the research into tracing missing family members for all episodes of every series.
+From 2011 until 2024 she worked as the lead search and social work consultant on the ITV documentary series, Long Lost Family.
+As the head consultant, Bruce undertook the research into tracing missing family members for the series.
 The Telegraph has described Bruce as "the Agatha Christie of the adoption world".

-Long Lost Family: Born Without Trace, which is presented by Davina McCall and Nicky Campbell, was announced as the winner of the Features category at the 2021 BAFTA awards (British Academy of Film and Television Arts) and the winner of the Best Factual Series category at the 2021 Rose d’Or awards.
+Long Lost Family: Born Without Trace is presented by Davina McCall and Nicky Campbell, and was announced as the winner of the Features category at the 2021 BAFTA awards (British Academy of Film and Television Arts) and the winner of the Best Factual Series category at the 2021 Rose d’Or awards.

 Long Lost Family was recently announced as the winner of the 2021 TV Choice Award for Best Lifestyle category.
 The documentary series previously won the BAFTA (British Academy of Film and Television Arts) for Best Feature in 2014, as well as the prestigious Royal Television Society [RTS] Programme Awards for the Popular Factual and Features category in 2012.

 Alongside Long Lost Family, Bruce has worked on a number of other British TV series, including Who Do You Think You Are and The Gift.
 In the early 1990s she worked on the Channel 4 TV series Cutting Edge, providing research for the episode entitled "Relative Strangers".
 In 2009 Bruce returned to Cutting Edge to work on an episode called "The Homecoming" which told the story of a former child care home residents attempts to trace their birth family.

+From 2024 onwards Ariel will work as a Consultant to the Social Work team.